Flight-Free-UK/flight_free_uk_website/source/posts/2021-podcast-series-activism.html.markdown

 #### Sel

 You had people come and go.
-There was a hard core of activists who were fully involved in the protest and activism side of things, and there were some people who were more about living off grid.
-Even me – sometimes I was there to cook and to grow and to show people round.
+There was a hard core of activists who were fully involved in the protest and activism side of things, and there were some people who were more about living off-grid.
+Even me – sometimes I was there to cook and to grow and to show people around.

 You have to learn how to work together and disagree with people and how to deal with disputes.
 It's hard to be an activist and live in difficult situations because we can’t transcend society.